rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-31-421c73eb50ab039f-launch-of-new-fund-offer-with-sip-facility-of-angel-one-mutual-fund-on-bse-star-.md

 source: bse
 stocks: []
 tags:
-- mutual-fund
-- nfo
-- new-fund-offer
-- sip
 - angel-one
 - equity
 - index-fund
+- mutual-fund
+- nfo
 - nifty-total-market
+- sip
 title: Launch of New Fund Offer with SIP facility of ANGEL ONE MUTUAL FUND on BSE StAR MF Platform
 ---